 Project Timeline

-The project is now in design and permitting, and is funded for a portion of this work through a NOAA Fish Barrier Removal grant and an initial appropriation by the Washington State Legislature through the Climate Commitment Act (CCA).
+The project is now in design and permitting, and is funded for a portion of this work through a NOAA Fish Barrier Removal grant, a National Fish and Wildlife Foundation Coastal Resilience Fund grant, Ecology Centennial Clean Water Program grant, and an appropriation by the Washington State Legislature through the Climate Commitment Act (CCA).
 The CCA supports Washington’s climate action efforts by putting cap-and-invest dollars to work reducing climate pollution, creating jobs, and improving public health.
 Information about the CCA is available at climate.wa.gov.

 A graphical timeline depicting planned design phases and stakeholder engagement.
 Fieldwork and site investigations will run from November 2024 through the middle of 2024.
 Conceptual design will occur between the end of 2023 through the middle of 2024, with targeted stakeholder engagement and engagement regarding sediment management.
 Additional funding is needed starting in quarter 3 of 2024.
 At that point, the project team will move into conceptual design review and 30% design, with additional stakeholder, regulatory agency, and public engagement.
 60% design is estimated for 2025, and 90% and 100% design are slated for 2026.
 The team will continue to pursue federal and state grant funding throughout the project.